waldronmatt/musicWebTemplate/README.md

 # Music Website Template

-Free website template built for musicians / artists wishing to promote their music and connect to their audience.
+Free website template built for musicians / artists to promote their music and connect with their audience.

 Website features a homepage hero image, mailing list form, local music player, album hero image, news, press, and shows section, YouTube video player, and a responsive picture modal.

 Template is designed for speed, responsiveness, and simplicity.